Skip to main content

 Citations:

-• To ensure access of the child to the general curriculum, so that the child can meet the educational standards within the jurisdiction of the local educational agency (LEA) that apply to all students.
+• To ensure access of the child to the general curriculum, so that the child can meet the educational standards within the jurisdiction of the local education agency (LEA) that apply to all students.

 Citations: